Central Station (film)

+In 2015, the Brazilian Film Critics Association aka Abraccine voted Central Station the 11th greatest Brazilian film of all time, in its list of the 100 best Brazilian films.

 Plot

-Dora is a retired schoolteacher who works at Rio de Janeiro's Central Station writing letters for illiterate customers for living.
-Embittered by life, she usually shows a lack of patience with customers and sometimes does not mail the letters that she writes, putting them in a drawer or even tearing them up instead.
+Dora is a retired schoolteacher who works at Rio de Janeiro's Central Station, writing letters for illiterate customers to earn a living.
+Embittered by life, she usually shows a lack of patience with customers and sometimes does not mail the letters she writes, putting them in a drawer or even tearing them up instead.
 One of her customers is the mother of Josué, a poor 9-year-old boy who hopes to meet his unknown father someday.
-When she is killed in a bus accident just outside the train station and Josué is left homeless, Dora is forced to take him in; she initially traffics him to a corrupt couple, but later steals him back out of guilt.
+When she is killed in a bus accident just outside the train station, and Josué is left homeless, Dora feels compelled to take him in.
+She trafficks him to a corrupt couple but later steals him back out of guilt.

-Dora is initially reluctant to be responsible for the boy, but eventually decides to take a trip with him to Northeast Brazil in order to find his father.
+Initially reluctant to be responsible for the boy, Dora eventually decides to accompany him on a trip to northeastern Brazil in search of his father.

 Dora tries to leave Josué on the bus, but he follows her, forgetting his backpack containing Dora's money.
 Penniless, they are picked up by a kind, evangelical truck driver who abandons them when Dora encourages him to drink beer and then grows too friendly.
 Dora trades her watch for a ride to "Bom Jesus do Norte" (a fictionalized version of Cruzeiro do Nordeste, a district of Sertânia, Pernambuco).
-They find his father's address in Bom Jesus, but the current residents say he won a house in the lottery and now lives in the new settlements.
-With no money, Josué saves them from destitution by suggesting Dora write letters for the pilgrims who have arrived in Bom Jesus for a massive pilgrimage.
+They find Josué's father's address in Bom Jesus, but he is gone; the current residents say he won a house in a lottery and moved to the new settlements.
+With no money, Josué saves them from destitution by suggesting Dora write letters for visitors arriving in Bom Jesus for a massive pilgrimage.

-They take the bus to the settlements, but when they locate the address they have for Josué's father, they are told by the new residents that he no longer lives there and has disappeared.
+They take the bus to the settlements, but when they locate the address they have for Josué's father, the residents tell them he no longer lives there; they say he has disappeared.
 Josué tells Dora that he will wait for him, but Dora invites him to live with her.
-She calls Irene in Rio and asks her to sell her refrigerator, sofa and television.
+She calls her friend Irene in Rio and asks her to sell her refrigerator, sofa, and television.
 She says that she will call when she gets settled somewhere.
 After she hangs up, she learns there are no buses leaving until the next morning.